Ten Portraits of Jews of the Twentieth Century

-Ten Portraits of Jews of the Twentieth Century is a 1980 series of ten paintings by American Pop artist Andy Warhol.
-Following their initial exhibition, the paintings were exhibited at synagogues and Jewish institutions across the United States.
+Ten Portraits of Jews of the Twentieth Century is a 1980 series of silkscreen prints by American artist Andy Warhol.
+It features ten portraits of influential Jewish figures drawn from a broad range of disciplines, including politics, theatre, psychology, literature, music, and science.
+Among those depicted are Golda Meir, Sarah Bernhardt, Sigmund Freud, Franz Kafka, and the Marx Brothers.
+Following their initial exhibition, the paintings toured synagogues and Jewish cultural institutions throughout the United States.

-The series consists of ten silk-screened canvases, each 40 × 40 in.
-Five editions of the series were made.
-The series was also produced by Warhol as a portfolio of screenprints on Lenox museum board comprising editions of 200, 30 Artist Proofs, 5 Printers Proofs, 3 EPs, and 25 unique Trial Proofs.